wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 # Grease

-Servers MAY send back a fraction of responses that are syntactically invalid or contain invalid signatures as well as incorrect times.
+Servers SHOULD send back a fraction of responses that are syntactically invalid or contain invalid signatures as well as incorrect times.
 Clients MUST properly reject such responses.
 Servers MUST NOT send back responses with incorrect times and valid signatures.
 Either